-According to the SCAG pre-certified data, 4% of the total housing units in Irvine meet the ACS definition of "overcrowding."
+According to the SCAG pre-certified data, 64% percent of the total housing units in Irvine meet the ACS definition of "overcrowding."
 More specifically, the ACS reports that 958 owner-occupied and 4,921 renter-occupied households had more than one occupant per room.
-Of these households, 288 owner-occupied households and 1,484 renter-occupied households had more than 1.5 occupants per room, which meets the ACS definition for "severe overcrowding."
-This data indicates that overcrowding is significantly less prevalent in Irvine than in the SCAG region as a whole, as shown on Figure 2-28, Crowding by Extent and Tenure.
+Of these households, 288 owner-occupied households and 1,484 renter-occupied households, representing 2 percent of Irvine's total households, had more than 1.5 occupants per room, which meets the ACS definition for "severe overcrowding."- Table 2-12,4 Overcrowding by Tenure, below provides a summary of overcrowding in the City by tenure.
+Figure 2-27, Crowding by Extent and Tenure, below provides a chart comparing overcrowding by tenure in the City versus the SCAG region.
+In general, the City has less overcrowding than the SCAG region for both renter- and owner-occupied housing units.
+A greater proportion of renter--occupied housing units have overcrowding than owner-occupied housing units in both the City and the SCAG region. representing 2%percent of Irvine's total households, which meets the ACS definition for "severe overcrowding."